Basic Law Enforcement Training (BLET)

 3. Participate in an in-person meeting with BLET staff to review documentation and medical forms.

-*-You must be hired or sponsored by a local or N.C.
+*You must be hired or sponsored by a local or N.C.
 State law enforcement agency.

 Upcoming sessions will begin on April 1, 2024, and Aug.
 1, 2024.

-In addition, if you wish to continue you education and attain an associate degree, you may consider participating in the Criminal Justice Fellows program which will provide forgivable educational loans to participants who agree to enter an eligible criminal justice profession in North Carolina.
+In addition, if you wish to continue your education and attain an associate degree, you may consider participating in the Criminal Justice Fellows program which will provide forgivable educational loans to participants who agree to enter an eligible criminal justice profession in North Carolina.

-1. You must be a U.S. born or naturalized citizen.
+1. You must be a U.S.-born or naturalized citizen.

 2. You must be 20 years old at the time of registration.